Christini-Lab/iPSC-genetic-algorithm/README.md

 ## Voltage Clamp Protocol Construction

 ### Purpose
 One of the three model outputs we use for parameter estimation is model output when a voltage clamp protocol is applied.
-A voltage clamp protocol defines a series of voltage steps to hold a cell at in order to collect the current response.
-A good voltage clamp protocol is able to isolate individual currents over the course of the protocol, because this theoretically makes it a better target objective for the genetic algorithm.
+A voltage clamp protocol defines a series of voltage steps to hold a cell at.
+A good voltage clamp protocol is able to isolate individual currents over the course of the protocol, because this theoretically creates a better target objective for the genetic algorithm.

 Typically, voltage clamp protocols are designed by hand by an expert with knowledge about currents.
-But, we can automate this process using a genetic algorithm and hopefully create voltage clamp protocols which are better those created by hand.
+But, we can automate this process using a genetic algorithm and hopefully create voltage clamp protocols which are better than those created by hand.

 ### How to run
 To run a genetic algorithm for voltage clamp construction, make the following changes in `main.py`.

 1. Define a genetic algorithm config object.
-This is where population size, generation size, and other options are set.
+This is where population size, generation size, and other GA hyperparameters are set.
 ```
 VCO_CONFIG = ga_configs.VoltageOptimizationConfig(
     window=0.1,